praveensripati/001-mcafee-aws-dev-workshop/010-EKS, ECS/011-eks-using-eksctl-managed-nodes.md

 1. Identify the IAM Role associated with the NodeGroup -- `Node IAM Role ARN`.
 Modify the Role and attach above Policy.\
 ![](images/identify-iam-role-node-group.png)

-1. Navigate to the EMR Management Console and grab the `Image URI`.\
+1. Navigate to the ECR Management Console and grab the `Image URI`.\
 ![](images/ecr-image-uri.png)

 1. Push the Docker image to ECR.